 Building the Fire

 You are going to need a lot of hot coals to do your pit cooking.
 Traditionally, you would fill the pit with logs and burn them down to coals.
 This process can take the better part of a day.
 Some people choose charcoal but you are going to need a lot and since the fire isn't going to produce much smoke to flavor the meat; you can go with the cheapest solution.
 What you are going to aim for is about a foot deep of burning hot coals before you start the actual cooking.

 Wrapping the Meat

 Whatever you choose to cook, needs to first be flavored and then wrapped.
 Some people will say that if you are cooking a large animal, you should place hot rocks in the body cavity.
 What you do need is a secure package to put in the fire.
 This means tying up the meat firmly.
 Some people use chicken wire to wrap it together.
 This makes a good, tight package.
 In the old days, an important part of this wrapping was banana leaves (or other large leaves).
 This provided protection from the fire and moisture to the meat.
 These days' burlap bags are used to make a damp surface and aluminum foil is used to separate the meat from the coals.

 Loading the Pit

 With the help of several strong people and possibly a few 2 x 4’s, you can now lower the meat into the pit.
-As soon as the meat is in the pit you need to cover it up.
+As soon as the meat is in the pit, you need to cover it up.
 This keeps the burlap from burning by starving the fire of oxygen.
 The coals will remain hot for days, but you won't have an actual fire anymore.
 This can be done by covering the pit in dirt but then you'll have to dig it all out later.
 You can use a large sheet of metal, you need to cut off the air from getting into the pit.
 Otherwise, the burlap and then the meat will burn.
-By covering the pit you maintain a constant temperature that is perfect for cooking.
+By covering the pit, you maintain a constant temperature that is perfect for cooking.